elliotthall/pxt-digitalghosthunt/README.md

-# The Digital Ghost Hunt
+# The Digital Ghost Hunt: SEEK Ghost Detector Core Library Mk 2
-## SEEK Ghost Detector Core Library Mk 2
+## Created by Elliott Hall
 ### Version 1.0

 This library is part of [The Digital Ghost Hunt](https://digitalghosthunt.com) an AHRC-funded project in coding education and Immersive theatre.
 If you have no idea what that is, visit our website first.
 The rest will make more sense.